DRAMATISE AND CHARACTERISE

 The most successful postings typically include a simple background, rudimentary editing, and a compelling message expressed through a sympathetic anecdote.
 You can have a lot of followers, but you’ll never generate any sales until you communicate and relate to those people on a deeper emotional level.

-When it comes to storytelling, science supports the relevance of character-driven narratives.
+When it comes to storytelling, science supports the relevance of character-driven storytelling.
 They produce the greatest amount of oxytocin.
 Whether you talk about yourself or utilise someone else’s experiences, your stories should always revolve around a character.

 Stories must hold the audience’s attention in order to be effective.
 People are turned off by boring stories.
 A narrative that is engaging is one that is full of suspense and surprise.
 The events must build to a peak and then please the listener with a satisfactory resolution.